profstein/careers-content/README.md

 ##Creating Your Repository

 Because the folder structure of this repository won't be the same as for your project I suggest NOT forking this but instead using the content to make a repository of your own.
-One option is to
+One option is to download the files separately and then use them with a new repository like this:

 1. Use the **Download Zip** link and download the files from here to a local computer.
 Unzip the files and keep as a reference.
 2. Create a blank repository on GitHub.com